What is endocarditis?

 Make sure your GP knows your child is at increased risk of getting endocarditis by showing them our Endocarditis warning card.

-You can order this card by calling our:
+You can order this card by emailing [email protected] or calling the BHF Orderline on 0300 200 2222.

 Pregnancy and congenital heart disease